-Given the nature of CDD projects, ICB, NCB, or international shopping are seldom used (outside components managed by the central implementing units - for example, for overall project coordination and monitoring and evaluation).
+Given the nature of CDD projects, ICB, NCB, or international shopping are seldom used (outside components managed by the central implementing units-for example, for overall project coordination and monitoring and evaluation).
 Procurement methods commonly used include local shopping, local bidding, direct contracting/off-the-shelf purchases, and community force accounts.
-Prior reviews CHAPTER 2 Adapting to Evolving Needs are rare, and postreviews, as with other projects, are done on a sample basis and are often outsourced to third parties.
+Prior reviews are rare, and postreviews, as with other projects, are done on a sample basis and are often outsourced to third parties.
 Beneficiaries participating in the management of subproject funds are expected to provide important peer control over the use of funds.